- Online hate can be ‘intersectional’ – meaning you’re bullied for a range of different characteristics, at the same time.

 - Making videos mocking someone who is a trans woman for performing womanhood ‘incorrectly’.

-- Writing abusive comments about a queer person of an ethnic background, which makes cruel and inappropriate comments about both their race and sexuality.
+- Writing abusive comments about a queer person of a multicultural background, which makes cruel and inappropriate comments about both their race and sexuality.

 - Writing abusive comments online about women with intellectual disabilities.